NicholasMoser/MarioParty5_RNG/README.md

 - Bucket D: 0%
 - Bucket E: 0%

 The game then may apply modifiers which change these.
-There are two modifiers, which have yet to be identified.
-They are currently called `iVar1` and `iVar5`.
-The two result in the following table of percentages:
+There are two modifiers, one of which is understood and the other which is not yet understood.
+The identified modifier is called `turn_param`.
+This modifier is a number between 0 and 2, calculated as a proportion of the number of turns left compared to the total number of turns.
+A python script has been included that will return the `turn_param` given the current turn number and total number of turns.
+You can find it in this repository under `turns.py`.

+The other modifier is called `iVar1` which has yet to be identified.

 ![Bucket Percentages](/img/bucket.PNG?raw=true "Bucket Percentages")